xlibb/module-sikulix/examples/student_application_form_filling/README.md

-# Automating the Filling of Student Application Form.
+# Automating the filling of student application form.

 ## Overview
 This guide demonstrates automating the process of filling out student application form [A desktop application] using the Ballerina Sikuli module.

 ## Implementation
-For this task, we use sample JSON data available in [this file](./modules/resources/data.json).
-The example project showcases how to automate the data entry process by populating this information into [this desktop application](./student_application.exe).

 The example project automates data entry by retrieving student information from a [JSON file](./modules/resources/data.json) and populating it into a [desktop application](./student_app.jar).